Lesser-Known Best Tourist Spots in Japan: A Guide to the Road Less Traveled

 Hakkoda Mountains

-If you are an outdoor enthusiast, you will enjoy the adventure of hiking the Hakkoda Mountains.
+If you are an outdoor enthusiast, you will enjoy hiking in the Hakkoda Mountains.
 This vast expanse of peaks and forests offers year-round opportunities for people who love outdoor activities.

 In the warmer months, hike the numerous trails in the area, such as the Hakkoda-Towada Gold Line, for the impressive views of the surrounding landscape.